James I. Prosser

-James Ivor Prosser (born July 1951) FRS FRSE OBE is a Professor in Environmental Microbiology in the Institute of Biological and Environmental Sciences at the University of Aberdeen.
+James Ivor Prosser (born July 1951) is a British microbiologist who is a Professor in Environmental Microbiology in the Institute of Biological and Environmental Sciences at the University of Aberdeen.

 Education

 Prosser studied Microbiology at Queen Elizabeth College in London and was awarded a PhD from the University of Liverpool for research supervised by Tim Gray.

 Research

-Professor Prosser is a microbial ecologist who has made significant contributions to our understanding of the diversity and ecosystem function of microorganisms in natural environments.
+Prosser is a microbial ecologist who has made significant contributions to our understanding of the diversity and ecosystem function of microorganisms in natural environments.

 A major focus of his research has been the ecology of soil nitrifying bacteria and archaea, which significantly reduce the efficiency of nitrogen fertilisers and generate greenhouse gases.
 His research has determined links between the remarkably high diversity of soil ammonia oxidisers and their ecosystem function and he has demonstrated niche specialisation and differentiation in bacterial and archaeal ammonia oxidisers.

 Prosser's research exploits laboratory experimental systems to test ecological concepts and he has developed molecular biology techniques for characterisation of the diversity and activities of complex communities of microorganisms, most of which cannot be cultivated.